Senior Saints

 Led by Chris Kennedy

-As Christians, we live in tension between what is reality (we are adopted, redeemed, sanctified, saved and raised with Christ), but is increasing as we continue to grow in Christ-likeness, and will be fully realized when we are with the Lord one day.
+As Christians, we live in tension between the reality that we are adopted, redeemed, sanctified, saved, and raised with Christ and the knowledge that these qualities are increasing as we grow in Christ-likeness and will be fully realized when we are with the Lord.
 We pray our group will be used of God to reinforce the truths of who we are in Christ, while also encouraging us to grow in Christ-likeness.
 1 John 3:1-3 captures the tension well – “We are God’s children now, and what we will be has not yet appeared; but we know that when He appears we shall be like Him, because we shall see Him as He is.”
-We will begin with a discussion of how the “one another” commands should influence our life in the church.

 Growing in Our Devotion to Christ